Fraternity & Sorority Life

-The purpose of the Fraternity & Sorority Life (FSL) Community Standards Program, first introduced in September 2017, is to provide a proactive, comprehensive, and consistent framework to support and measure chapter success.
+The purpose of the Fraternity & Sorority Life (FSL) Community Standards Program is to provide a proactive, comprehensive, and consistent framework to support and measure chapter success.
 Standards set clear expectations for all chapters, regardless of council membership or affiliation with a national organization.
-By the end of the 2017-2018 academic year, all chapters achieved full compliance with the program.
 A full Standards Report Card outlining each chapter’s accomplishments can be found here.